habi/gratipay.com/www/about/policies/terms-of-service.md

      ("Work").

   1. A Participant may establish a Project on the Service.
-The Participant who establishes a Project is its Owner.
-Projects may optionally have other Participants as Members.
+The Participant who establishes a Project is the "Project Owner".
+Projects may optionally have other Participants as "Project Members."

-  1. A Project may receive payments from Participants for Work provided by the Project.
-When you establish a Project on the Service, you agree that payments will be used exclusively to support the Work described in your Project's profile.
+  1. A Project may receive payments from Participants for Work provided by the Project ("Project Work").
+When you establish a Project on the Service, you agree that payments will be used exclusively to support the Project Work described in your Project's profile.

-  1. A Project may make payments to its Members for Work provided to the Project by the Members.
-When you become a Member of a Project, you agree that payments to you by the Project are made exclusively because of your contribution to the Work decribed in the Project's profile.
+  1. When you become a Project Member, you agree that payments to you by the Project are made exclusively because of your contribution ("Project Tasks") to the Project Work decribed in the Project's profile.
+A Project may make payments to its Project Members for Project Tasks performed by the Project Members.

 1. Payments from Participants to Projects

   1. Projects can use the Service to receive payments from Participants.

-  1. When you make a payment to a Project, it is a payment to fund the Work the Project provides.
+  1. When you make a payment to a Project, it is a payment to fund the Project Work.
   You understand and acknowledge that your payment does not entitle you personally to receive any goods or services from the Project, unless the Project explicitly offers those things to Participants.

-  1. By accepting a payment from a Participant, the Project forms an agreement with that Participant to perform the Work described in the Project's profile.
+  1. By accepting a payment from a Participant, the Project forms an agreement with that Participant to perform the Project Work.
      The Service is a platform to facilitate this agreement.
 Gratipay is not a party to the agreement, and is not responsible to either the Project or the Participant if either party breaches the terms of the agreement (e.g. if the Project fails to provide the promised services).